-Women In Training, Inc. (WIT) distributed nearly 29,000 pounds of packaged food, sanitary pads, tampons and other dental and hygiene supplies to women, girls and other menstruators affected by the recent tornadoes in Selma on Thursday, February 2, 2023.
+Women in Training volunteers distributed nearly 29,000 pounds of packaged food, sanitary pads, tampons and other dental and hygiene supplies to women, girls and other menstruators affected by the recent tornadoes in Selma on Thursday, February 2, 2023.
 Volunteers from the United States Air Force delivered the supplies to the Historic Tabernacle Baptist Church in Selma for distribution to the community.

 MSgt Ashley Marshall from Maxwell Air Force Base led the volunteer disaster relief operation.

 “When our sisters and brothers are in need, it is so important to answer the call and give, for we are our brothers’ keeper,” said Claudia Mitchell, Montgomery School Board Member and Vice President of Women in Training, Inc.

 Montgomery School Board Member Claudia Mitchell, who also volunteers as the Women in Training Vice President, generously secured the WIT warehouse space that houses the supplies.